 A new warning from the Food and Drug Administration indicates that Acetaminophen, a fever and pain reliever that is one of the most widely used medicines in the U.S., can cause rare but serious skin reactions.

 Although these types of reactions are rare, scientists have linked three serious skin conditions to acetaminophen.
 These conditions are known as…

 Symptoms can include a bad rash and blisters.
-At its worst, these conditions can cause widespread damage to the surface of skin.
-If you are taking acetaminophen and develop a rash or other skin reaction, the Connecticut Drug Injury Lawyers at Carter Mario Injury Lawyers recommend that you stop taking the product immediately, and seek medical attention right away.
+At its worst, these conditions can cause widespread damage to the surface of the skin.
+If you are taking acetaminophen and develop a rash or other skin reaction, the Connecticut Drug Injury Lawyers at Carter Mario Law Firm recommends that you stop taking the product immediately, and seek medical attention right away.